 The best way to check that your pug is healthy and full of joy is to giving them the best feeling of their life I am not talking about sweets.
 Sweets are not healthy or dogs at all.
 I am talking about exercise.

-It’s not necessary for a dog to exercise every day.
-You can avoid your dog exercise on the hot day or when your pug is not feeling well.
+A dog doesn’t need to exercise every day.
+You can avoid your dog’s exercise on a hot day or when your pug is not feeling well.
 Because your pug is one of the dogs who have flat noses, it may be hard for them to cool down after straining exercise which poses them at the risk of getting a heat stroke.

 An adult pug will need at least 20 minutes of exercise sessions twice per day.
 They also like to play, so providing your pug with plenty of toys to play with inside the home will keep them engaged both physically and mentally.
 Ideally, you would also spend some time playing with your pug.

 Walking with them on a very humid and hot day may result in breathing difficulties and potentially overheating too so be careful about this.

 Unlike bigger dogs, a pug will need a harness instead of a collar when taken out.
 Collars would limit a pug’s already aggravated breathing, leading to further breathing difficulties that you would rather prefer to avoid.
 Make sure to get a good leash that will enable you to walk your pug on an occupied, small track, but also at the wide fields.